pure-data/pure-data/doc/1.manual/markdown/externals.md

 And here's an interesting feature, you can also override internal Pd Vanilla objects with externals!
 Say you have an external called [phasor~].
-It it's a single binary, you can force Pd to find it with slash declarations.
+If it's a single binary, you can force Pd to find it with slash declarations.
 Otherwise, if it's a binary pack, you can load as any other library and if it has objects with the same name as vanilla's internals, they get overridden!
 But Pd still keeps a copy of the old one and renames it by appending "_aliased", so you can still load the old "phasor~", for instance, as **[phasor~_aliased]**.
-You probably don't want to mess overriding internals, but it makes sense if you provide new versions with more features but fully backwards compatible.
+You probably don't want to mess with overriding internals, but it makes sense if you provide new versions with more features but fully backwards compatible.

 ### Search order for loading objects